 How do you draw the head and shoulders chart pattern?

-As you can conclude from the examples we presented above, you don’t really need to draw head and shoulders patterns.
+As you can conclude from the examples we presented above, you don’t really need to draw head and shoulder patterns.
 Instead, all you need to do is identify the pattern and find a clear neckline.
 Then, it is useful to draw a horizontal line at the neckline level.

 How accurate is the head and shoulders pattern?

-Like many other trend reversal patterns, the head and shoulders pattern is certainly an accurate one as it indicates that the buying pressure is decreasing and sellers might push prices lower.
 According to some analysts, the head and shoulders pattern has a success rate of 85%, although these numbers should be taken with a grain of salt.
 Nonetheless, there’s no doubt that the head and shoulders pattern is among the most accurate and reliable charting patterns in technical analysis.